-- Chilled teether: Place a solid or liquid-filled teether in the fridge for 15 to 20 minutes –afterwards, give it to your baby.
+- Chilled teether: Place a solid or liquid-filled teether in the fridge for 15 to 20 minutes and then give it to your baby.
 This will provide a great soothing sensation!
-Make sure you select one that is easy to grab and is BPA and PVC free.
+Make sure you select one that is easy to grab and is BPA and PVC-free.

 - Vibrating teether: This item helps in two ways: it soothes the pain and stimulates the gums.
 Choose one that is multi-textured and water-filled (that way you can put it in the fridge before giving it to your baby).

 - Distraction: Sometimes a change in setting is all it takes to distract a baby from teething pain.
-You can try giving your baby a warm bath to help him relax!
+You can try giving your baby a warm bath to help them relax!